proofscape/pise/CONTRIBUTING.md

    * Remember that this is for human consumption, and intended more for *users* of the software, than for developers.

 4. Commit the file to version control.
-A simple commit message like `Add news file` will do.
+A simple commit message like `Add news fragment` will do.

 ## Code of Conduct